JoffreyFrancesch/JAVA-GLPOO-3A-ESIEA/readme.md

 What we are going to do :
 =====================

-We are hoping to create Fractal Tree and Sierpinski Triangle in function of LOTO results.
+We hope the function creates Fractal Trees and Sierpinski Triangles with Lotto results.

 There are some preview of our application :